2017 - 2018 Specifications (Updated 03.09.18)

 The specifications for the 2017-2018 bid winners are now available!

 Many of the changes to the available machines this year are minor progressions which will not impact the average user notably.
-We are still running Windows 10 across the board.
+We are still running Windows 10 or Chrome OS across the board.
 All Windows devices also include the Microsoft Office 2016 Pro office suite.

 A note on Ultraportables

 We now have a few ultraportable configurations.
 An Ultraportable is a small, lightweight notebook PC which won't burden the carrier as heavily when accompanying them for a day on the move.
 Due to their price and performance ranges, some ultraportables (12" models) are best-suited for use as testing devices or supplemental computers while more powerful models (13" models) can function as desktop replacements; these can plug into a stand-alone monitor and connect to a mouse and keyboard to emulate a traditional desktop setup, while still providing a similar computing experience on-the-go.

 While the 12" 11e confguration (Config 5, standard build) isn’t as powerful as a full sized notebook (laptop) computers, it features a reasonable screen size, comfortable (almost) full-sized keyboard, and weighs just under 3 pounds -- far below the ~5 pounds of many traditional 15" notebooks.
 This device would be best suited for student testing or other single-task usage...if you want a notebook for use during meetings only and dont' mind the small screen, for instance.
 Chromebooks of any configuration are quickly becoming reasonable options for similar use, so you may want to consider them.
 The other ultraportables are not notably underpowered, so could easily be a supplemental device or a user's only/primary computer.